 If you have struggled to find an accurate diagnosis, have not seen a reduction in symptoms after at least 6-8 weeks of counseling, or are having trouble functioning, you might consider undergoing psychological testing or assessment.

 Many psychological tests are not made available to the general public and can only be administered by individuals who meet specific educational and professional qualifications.
 These tests have been developed as a standard and are norm-referenced, which means that they have been evaluated by researchers and are both valid and reliable for measuring a trait or identifying a disorder.

 A psychologist will also typically gather information in addition to testing, such as interviews, medical records, psychiatric or medical evaluations, and clinical interviews.
-When psychologists administer tests, they usually select different types of assessments and tests for each individual client in order to consider the appropriate diagnosis.
+When psychologists administer tests, they usually select different types of assessments for each individual client in order to consider the appropriate diagnosis.

-Depression, stress, and anxiety tests might also be helpful for you to identify where you are currently struggling, problems with coping, or challenges you are facing, such as family issues, past trauma, depression, and anything else that you are bothered by.
+Depression, stress, and anxiety tests might also be helpful for you to identify where you are currently struggling, problems with coping, or challenges you are facing, such as family issues, past trauma, depression, and anything else you’re concerned with.

 According to the current DSM V, there are symptoms of all that can overlap, but anxiety and depression are categorized as entirely different disorders, as are diagnosable stress disorders.
 For example, someone with anxiety, stress, or depression may experience the following similar symptoms: